D-Prize expands access to poverty-alleviation interventions in the developing world.

 - Encourage a global dialogue on the importance of leveraging distribution solutions for development.
 We believe the path to development is through solving distribution.

-Nicholas directs D-Prize in San Francisco.
+Nicholas manages D-Prize in San Francisco.
+His background is in strategy and systems thinking.
 He attended the University of Washington, and earned an MBA from Claremont.
-His background is in strategy and systems thinking, and he has been involved in several startups.
-Nicholas sees entrepreneurship as the surest path to sustainable development.
+Nicholas sees entrepreneurship as the best way to solve long-lasting bottlenecks in international development.

 Paul lives in San Francisco, where he is a manager at a technology firm.
 Paul has been involved in early-stage talent screening at One Acre Fund since its inception.
 Paul is passionate about empowering the world’s poor to reach their full human potential.